-The Head of Year is a teacher, and the Deputy Head of Year is a non-teaching member of staff.
-The Deputy Head of Year is non-teaching so that they have more time available to them to help support and care for each of our students.
-Each year team also has a member of the senior leadership team (SLT) attached to it.
+Each year team has a Year Leader and/or Student Support Officer.
+Each year group also has a member of the senior leadership team (SLT) attached to it.
 Here is a description of how each member of the year team works with our students.

 Senior Leadership Link – The senior leadership link has oversight of a specific year group.
 They work closely with Heads of Year and Deputy Heads of Year.
 Their focus is on how they and the academy can support students who need interventions and additional support in liaison with parents/carers, SEND staff, the attendance team and other agencies.

-All of these staff will lead their team of form tutors and work closely with parents and carers to make sure an effective support structure is in place for every student.
+All of these staff will work closely with Mrs Robinson, as Personal Development Lead; Mr Child as Pastoral Lead; Mrs Barnes as Behaviour Manager and form tutors; alongside parents and carers to make sure an effective support structure is in place for every student.

 Year teams support students with transition, reading, careers, options, PSHE, regularly review key areas of learning and provide intervention and support when specific issues or concerns arise.
 They will also work with pupil groups to organise year group events, charity work, sporting activities and reward assemblies and celebrations.